 Final SSP progress report on file: Progress report

 Most recent institutional appointment on file: Tufts University, Economics Department

 Most recent website on file: http://ase.tufts.edu/econ/faculty/jack.asp

 Most recent CV on file: CV

-Ashraf, Nava, O. Bandiera and B. Kelsey.
-Jack.
-2012.
+Ashraf, Nava, Oriana Bandiera and B. Kelsey Jack.
+2014.
 No margin, no mission?
-A field experiment on the role of incentives in the distribution of public goods.
-8834.
-Submitted.
+A field experiment on incentives for public service delivery.
+Journal of Public Economics 120: 1-17.

 Jack, B. Kelsey.
-2012.
-Private information and the allocation of land use subsidies in Malawi, American Economic Journal: Applied, forthcoming.
+2013.
+Private information and the allocation of land use subsidies in Malawi.
+American Economic Journal: Applied Economics 5(3): 113-135.

 Jack, B. Kelsey.
 2011.
-Market Inefficiencies and the Adoption of Agricultural Technologies in Developing Countries.
+Market inefficiencies and the adoption of agricultural technologies in developing countries.
 CID Working Paper No. 50, Center for International Development, Cambridge, MA: Harvard University, and Agricultural Technology Adoption Initiative, JPAL (MIT) / CEGA (Berkeley).
 World Bank blog post on the ATAI white paper.